lilygoose89/lilybruns/_pages/services.md

 ## Get strategy advice and direction in your marketing
 Startup smarts can help anybody.
-My passion is for the scrappy, innovative, and technologically wondrous world of startups, but the playbooks I’ve developed working in the tech space can be applied to business problems small and large.
+My passion is for the scrappy, innovative, and technologically wondrous world of startups, but the playbooks I’ve developed working with entrepreneurs for the past five years can be applied to business problems small and large.

+My background is in marketing and product management, though as is typical in the startup world, I've worn plenty more hats than that!

+I completed my Masters in Innovation, Entrepreneurship and Management at [Imperial College Business School](https://www.imperial.ac.uk/business-school/about-us/facts-and-figures/), one of the top-ranked management schools in the world, and can pass along my business savvy to you and your team.

 If you want to get maximum impact out of your time, effort, and attention, I can help you to think like a startup and focus on doing work that drives results.